-To contextualize our contribution, we compare our dynamic refinement strategy against existing state-of-the-art TTA methods.
+\textbf{Comparison with Alternative Adaptation Methods.} To contextualize our contribution, we compare our dynamic refinement strategy against existing state-of-the-art TTA methods.
 For a fair comparison of the adaptation strategies themselves, all methods are applied to a frozen \textbf{PURLS} backbone.
-As shown in Table~\ref{tab:tta-comparison}, our \textbf{DynaPURLS} achieves substantial improvements across all evaluation scenarios, with accuracy gains of 5.68\% and 30.81\% over the strongest baseline (TDA) on NTU-RGB+D 60, and 14.14\% and 14.51\% on NTU-RGB+D 120, demonstrating consistent superior performance.
+As shown in Table~\ref{tab:tta-comparison}, our \textbf{DynaPURLS} achieves substantial improvements across all evaluation scenarios, with accuracy gains of 5.68\% and 27.85\% over the strongest baseline (TDA) on NTU RGB+D 60, and 14.14\% and 14.51\% on NTU RGB+D 120, demonstrating consistent superior performance.

 Existing baselines exhibit significant limitations when applied to skeleton data.
-Gradient-based prompt tuning methods (TPT~\cite{shu2022test}) require iterative optimization that easily over-fits the small and highly imbalanced target streams characteristic of skeleton action recognition.
-Prototype and attention-based schemes (AdaNPC~\cite{zhang2023adanpc}, CALIP~\cite{guo2022calipzeroshotenhancementclip}) compress each clip into a single holistic vector, discarding fine-grained joint dynamics and thus confusing actions that differ only in local motion patterns.
-While TDA~\cite{karmanov2024efficient} partially addresses these issues with a dual cache mechanism, it still operates at a single global scale and ignores temporal phase diversity, limiting its effectiveness for complex multi-phase actions.

-In contrast, our method, \textbf{DynaPURLS}, introduces a paradigm of dynamic, confidence-guided alignment that specifically addresses these limitations.
-Instead of feature compression or direct backbone updates, it employs a lightweight transformation to refine textual features at multiple granularities, preserving both body-part specificity and temporal phase information.
-This confidence-guided optimization is critically stabilized by a class-balanced memory bank, which prevents bias towards dominant classes and ensures robust adaptation across imbalanced data streams, leading to the superior performance empirically demonstrated in the table.
+Gradient-based prompt tuning methods (TPT~\cite{shu2022test}) require iterative optimization that easily overfits the small and highly imbalanced target streams characteristic of skeleton action recognition.
+Prototype and attention-based schemes (AdaNPC~\cite{zhang2023adanpc}, CALIP~\cite{guo2022calipzeroshotenhancementclip}) compress each clip into a single holistic vector, discarding fine-grained joint dynamics and thereby conflating actions that differ only in local motion patterns.
+TDA~\cite{karmanov2024efficient} partially addresses these issues with a dual cache mechanism, yet it still operates at a single global scale and ignores temporal phase diversity, limiting its effectiveness on complex multi-phase actions.
+In contrast, \textbf{DynaPURLS} introduces dynamic, confidence-guided alignment: a lightweight transformation refines textual features at multiple granularities rather than compressing features or updating the backbone directly, thereby preserving both body-part specificity and temporal phase information.
+This refinement is further stabilized by a class-balanced memory bank that prevents bias toward dominant classes and ensures robust adaptation over imbalanced data streams, yielding the superior empirical performance shown in the table.